top of page

 National Scholastic Press Association

-Finalist for the most prestigious high school journalism competition in Multimedia News Story for "Soundtrack of spring: Celebrate the Music 2025"
+Finalist for the most prestigious high school journalism competition in Multimedia News Story for "Soundtrack of spring: Celebrate the Music 2025" (9% out of 4,800 entries)

 JEANC Annual Contest (First Place)